Snow alert to hit Paris air traffic on Sunday

 Snow, a rarity in the heart of the world’s most popular tourist city, started falling on Friday night as a winter cold snap swept many parts of Europe.
 Forecasters predicted another fall in much of northern France for Sunday.

-The ministry advised would-be travellers to check in with their airlines for all flights from 0400 GMT on Sunday.
-(Reporting By Brian Love; Editing by Rosalind Russell)
+The ministry advised would-be travelers to check in with their airlines for all flights from 11 p.m.
+ET on Saturday.